ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 Basically the lessons here are:
 - If you want highlighted code blocks, use the `minted` package.
 - For `minted` to work, you must enable `-shell-escape` during compilation.
-- Only use `-shell-escape` if you're sure your LaTeX document doesn't contain or call malicious code, and disable `-shell-escape` if you don't need it.
+- If you want to follow best practices, only use `-shell-escape` if you're sure your LaTeX document doesn't contain or call malicious code, and disable `-shell-escape` if you don't need it.
   (Of course, if you wrote the LaTeX document yourself, you should have nothing to worry about.)

-  The idea of malicious LaTeX code might sound strange, and I am not sure myself what the details of implementation would look like, but I trust the `minted` developers that using `-shell-escape` is a security risk one should be aware of.
+  The idea of malicious LaTeX code might sound strange, and I am not sure myself what the details of implementation would look like (if anyone knows please write, and I'll update this article).
+  But I trust that the `minted` developers know more than I do, and so consider `-shell-escape` a security risk to be aware of.

 ## Writing a simple LaTeX compiler plugin by hand